sterlingphoenix/touchphat-stream/README.md

 # touchphat-stream

-This script turns a Raspberry PI into a live stream player.
+This script (or collection of scripts) turns a Raspberry PI into a live stream player.
 It can also play locally stored video files in a loop.
 It will read a list of streams/videos from a provided file, and start playing a random one.
 It will then switch between streams depending on input from a Pimoroni Touch pHAT.

 ## Disclaimer